MrDapperGent/cloudExplorer/README.md

 # Upgrading

 To upgrade, please use the updater located in the application.
 Everytime Cloud Explorer is ran, it will check for the latest version.
 To apply the update, click "Help -> Check for updates".
 Some upgrades may contain newer API's and will require that you manually download the entire release under "releases" in GitHub.

-# License
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-A copy of the GNU GPL is located in `LICENSE.txt`.

 # How to migrate data between S3 accounts
 * Load the destination account and create or select a bucket to migrate to.